 There are a few historical incidents associated with the Nahargarh Fort haunted stories.
 Here are Nahargarh Fort stories:

-- Love story of Ras Kapoor and Sawai Jagat Singh
+The love story of Ras Kapoor and Sawai Jagat Singh of Jaipur

 Today there is little evidence about the Nahargarh Fort being haunted.
 Many people visit this place during the night to have a haunted experience, unfortunately, they are disappointed.
-The accidents on the Fort road during the night are a common occurrence.
+Accidents on Fort road during the night are a common occurrence.
 Some attribute these accidents to ghosts.
-In my opinion, drink and drive is a major cause of accidents.
+In my opinion, drinking and driving are a major cause of accidents.